 The camera worked right out of the box, was unprecedentedly accurate, and the older it got, the less maintaining it needed — which was just amazing, said Michael, who’d worked on instruments for Caltech and JPL and NASA; he never seen anything like it.
 The camera was perfect, said an astronomer who is expert at calibrating cameras, “and I don’t have anybody to tell.
 When I start talking about saturated stars and photometry, peoples’ eyes just glaze over.
 I can’t tell it to my wife, I can’t tell it to my colleagues.
 It was perfectly done and it was just shocking to me.”

-The Sloan survey the camera was built to do is done; the next Sloan surveys after it don’t use cameras; and by now it’s a little small and old-fashioned.
+The Sloan survey that the camera was built to do is done; the next Sloan surveys after it don’t use cameras; and by now it’s a little small and old-fashioned.
 So after 10 years of service, 1000 nights, the camera was taken out and retired.
 Though at first no one knew quite what to do with it — Jim thought it would make a nice coffee table — it will end up at the Smithsonian, on display or not.
 Connie, who spent her formative years with her face not six inches from the camera, finds this bittersweet.
 Michael said, “I’d worked my entire career to learn to work on this camera.”
 Jim says “Well, we all get old,” and the Smithsonian is at least a dignified resting place compared to the previous camera he built: “I have no idea what happened with that one.”

 And if you’d like a nice book about the Sloan Digital Sky Survey, I happen to have one.
 Some of this post comes from it.